Servarayan Hills

-The Servarayan hills, with the anglicised name Shevaroy Hills, are a towering mountain range (1620 m) near the city of Salem, in Tamil Nadu state, southern India.
+The Servarayan hills, with the anglicised name Shevaroy Hills, are a mountain range (1620 m) near the city of Salem, in Tamil Nadu state, southern India.

 The local Tamil name comes from a local deity, Servarayan.

 Geography

 The Servarayans form part of the southern ranges of the Eastern Ghats System.
 Shevaroys cover an area of 400 km2, with plateaus from 4000–5000 ft above sea-level.
 The main town here is Yercaud.
-As earlier stated, it also represents the highest peak in southern part of the Eastern Ghats, with the Solaikaradu peak towering to 1620 m above mean sea-level.
+The mountain range includes the Solaikaradu peak, which at 1620 m above mean sea-level is the highest peak in the southern part of the Eastern Ghats.
 It is nestled parallel to the lower Chitteri hills - Kalrayan hills, just north of the Kolli Hills and Pachaimalai Hills.
 Westwards, lie the Mettur hills.
 This range forms an important link in the southern part of Eastern Ghats hill chain.